Why should I visit the dentist?

 - Oral sedation – You will take a pill prescribed by your doctor about 45 minutes before your procedure.
 The medication induces drowsiness, and may even allow you to fall asleep during your procedure.

-- IV sedation – This option allows the medication to have a sedative effect much more quickly than the oral method.
-While you are sedated through your IV, your doctor will continually monitor your vital signs.
-We also use a reversal agent that reverses the sedative effect in less than 30 seconds.
+- IV sedation – This option allows the medication to have a sedative effect much more quickly and more effectively than the oral method.
+While you are sedated through your IV, your doctor will continually monitor your vital signs for your safety.

 Call Green Dental today to schedule an appointment or to learn more about our services.
 We look forward to providing our dental services to you and your family!